robotarium/gritsbot_2/README.md

 ## 1 - Load the RPi image onto an SD card

-Install latest Raspbian to SD card.
+Install latest Raspbian lite to an SD card.
 Your .zip file may have a different name.

 ```
-unzip -p 2018-04-18-raspbian-stretch.zip | sudo dd status=progress of=/dev/sdX bs=4M conv=fsync
+unzip -p 2018-10-09-raspbian-stretch-lite.zip | sudo dd status=progress of=/dev/sdX bs=4M conv=fsync
 ```

 Navigate to boot partition.
 Place ssh, and wpa\_supplicant.conf files in boot partition.